andres-lowrie/lang/docs/content/docs/basics/blocks.md

 { ...grammar.expression }
 ```

-#### Forms of blocks...down the rabbit hole
+## Forms of blocks...down the rabbit hole

-They're 2 forms of blocks. [body]() blocks like the kind you see in function
+They're 2 forms of blocks.

+_body blocks_ like the kind you see in function declarations
-declarations

 ```
 fn -> { // body block}
 ```

-and [type]() blocks like those you see in type declarations
+_type blocks_ like those you see in type declarations

 ```
 t = type { field: type}
 ```

-Context is what determines the different forms of blocks. _lang_ will default to
+Context is what determines the different forms of blocks.

+### Body by default

+_lang_ will default to
 _body block_ when the context is ambiguous

 For example

 ```